Project Integration

 semo generate command xxx

-semo generate script yyy // Requires installing the semo-plugin-script plugin
+semo generate script yyy // Requires installing the semo-plugin-script plugin4.
+Define project-specific plugins

 Similar to the concept of progressive development, if a plugin is only used within its own project, it can be part of the project code.
 Once optimized and mature, it can easily be converted into an npm package format for sharing with other projects.